Tiledesk/tiledesk-server/README.md

         Install nodemon with 'npm install -g nodemon'

+# Commit to GitHub with tags:
+Run the command : 'git push origin --tags'

 # Deploy on Heroku

 To see the log run : 'heroku logs  -n 2000 --tail -a chat21-api-nodejs'